-Posted in Insurance on September 21, 2020
+Posted in Insurance

 You may hear many unfamiliar words and phrases during the insurance claims process in Florida.
-Filing a claim after a hurricane, fire or another covered event can be confusing as a claimant – especially if this is your first time seeking homeowners insurance benefits.
+Filing a claim after a hurricane, fire, or another covered event can be confusing as a claimant – especially if this is your first time seeking homeowners insurance benefits.
 One of the phrases you may encounter during a homeowners insurance claim is total loss.

-What Is a Total Loss?
+What is a Total Loss?

-Total loss means the costs of repairing your home or building are simply too high.
+Total loss means the costs of repairing your home or building are too high.
 An appraiser has placed the value of your losses at an amount that meets or surpasses the total value of the property, making it a poor financial decision to try to repair the home.
-When the costs of repairs or rebuilding exceed the pre-event value of a property, it makes more sense to pay the claimant a sum that will allow him or her to rebuild from the ground up or purchase a new building elsewhere.
+When the costs of repairs or rebuilding exceed the pre-event value of a property, it makes more sense to pay the claimant a sum that will allow them to rebuild from the ground up or purchase a new building elsewhere.
 These cases are total losses.

-The Total Loss Test in Florida
+What is the Total Loss Test in Florida?

 What If an Insurance Company Does Not Pay Enough for Your Total Loss?

 If your home or building is a total loss, your insurance provider should pay out the full value of your policy under state law.
 To qualify for insurance benefits, the event that damaged your home must be a covered peril.
-If you did not have flood insurance, for example, your insurance company may not pay for your damages if a flood caused them.
+If you do not have flood insurance, for example, your insurance company may not pay for your damages if a flood caused them.
 You or your lawyer must be able to prove that a covered peril caused your home’s irreparable damages.
 If you contributed to the damages in any way, your insurance company may also have grounds to deny benefits.

 Has Your Home Insurance Company Denied Or Undervalued Your Property Damage Claim In Florida?

-If your insurance company is dragging their feet regarding your property damage claim you should speak with an experienced insurance claim lawyer as soon as possible.
-Please contact us online or call our Tampa, Florida law office directly at 800.451.6786 to schedule your free consultation.
-We help Florida residents just like you fight the big insurance companies who fail to abide by their own policies.
+If your insurance company is dragging its feet regarding your property damage claim, you should speak with an experienced insurance claim lawyer as soon as possible.
+Please contact us online or call our Florida law office at 800.451.6786 to schedule your free consultation.
+We help Florida residents like you fight the big insurance companies who fail to abide by their policies.
 Remember, we work on a contingent basis, meaning you don't pay us anything until we win your case.